 Gynecomastia is the medical term for enlarged male breasts.
-It can have a variety of causes, like excess weight gain or loss, genetics, drug use, or a hormone imbalance.
-However, sometimes a cause is not found, making it difficult to find solutions.
-It most often effects men that are near puberty or middle age.
-Gynecomastia surgery is one option that your plastic surgeon can help you explore, and it often involves surgical excision, liposuction, or a combination of both.
+It can have a variety of causes, like significant weight gain or loss, genetics, drug use, or a hormone imbalance.
+However, sometimes a cause is not found, making it difficult to find an effective and long-lasting gynecomastia treatment.

 Gynecomastia Surgery Candidates

-If surgery is the right option for you, then it’s important that your weight is stable and within your ideal range.
+If male breast tissue surgery is the right option for you, then it’s important that your weight is stable and within your ideal range.
 Also, your body should not be subject to changes in hormone levels, since both of these factors can affect your results.
 You should be in overall good health and able to undergo surgery, so Dr. Diktaban will make sure to discuss your medical health during a consultation.

 What Happens During Gynecomastia Surgery?

-There are generally two types of gynecomastia surgery, which are liposuction, surgical excision, or a combination of both.
-The best way to judge which option is best for you is by determining what’s causing your gynecomastia.
-If it’s caused by fat tissue, then liposuction may be sufficient.
-On the other hand, enlarged breast tissue will require surgical techniques.
-Dr. Diktaban may also recommend certain options based on how elastic the surrounding skin is.
-If you have looser skin, then BodyTite can be used to tighten skin at the same time.
-Either option can be performed in our in-house, certified surgical facility.
+There are different types of gynecomastia surgery: liposuction, surgical excision, or a combination of both.
+The best way to judge which male breast reduction option is best for you is by determining what’s causing your gynecomastia.
+If it’s caused solely by fat tissue, then liposuction may be sufficient.
+On the other hand, excess glandular tissue will require surgical techniques.
+Most gynecomastia surgery is performed under cocktail anesthesia.

 He is incredibly knowledgeable and confident with a terrific bedside manner.
 I have received so many compliments and I am thrilled.- Chelsea”Read More